 2.4.
 These Conditions apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.5.
 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 20 Business Days from its date of issue.

 3. Session Fees

 3.1.
-A non-refundable session fee of £49.00 for weekday shoots and £149.00 for weekends, school holidays and banks holiday shoots is required.
+A non-refundable £100 booking fee is required.
+This £100 amount will be credited towards the final payment once a collection of photographs is chosen.
 A date for a session will not be agreed between the parties until such time as payment has been received.
-The session fee covers the photographer (as appointed by the Supplier)’s (the Photographer’s) time, use of equipment, editing and online viewing gallery only and does not include any images.
 For sessions with a duration in excess of 3 hours, the remaining time will be charged at £40.00 per hour and will be payable on the day of the shoot.
 Any time in excess of the 3 hour session shall be charged at no less than £40.
 The Client may cancel a session at any time but in doing so shall forfeit any monies paid in advance.
-If you or your children are sick, please give a minimum of 24 hours’ notice to reschedule your session.
-If 24 hours’ notice is not given or the client fails to attend the session, there will be a £49.00 or £149.00 re-booking fee charged.
+If you or your children are sick, or you need to re-arrange the date of your session, please give a minimum of 24 hours’ notice to reschedule your shoot.
+If 24 hours’ notice is not given or the client fails to attend the session, there will be a £100 re-booking fee charged.